BodenmillerGroup/IMCWorkflow/docs/analysis.md

 _plotPixels_

-The function takes a `CytoImageList` object (available via the `cytomapper` package) containing multi-channel images representing pixel-level expression values, and - optionally - a `CytoImageList` object containing segementation masks and a `SingleCellExperiment` object containing cell-level metadata.
+The function takes a `CytoImageList` object (available via the `cytomapper` package) containing multi-channel images representing pixel-level expression values, and _optionally_ a `CytoImageList` object containing segmentation masks and a `SingleCellExperiment` object containing cell-level metadata.

 It allows the visualization of pixel-level information of up to six channels and outlining of cells based on cell-level metadata.